 SSP: Data Review Centres

-A data review centre (DRC) is an entity with access to supporting software platform(s) used to analyse EM Records and generate EM Data.
+A data review centre (DRC) is an entity with access to supporting EM analysis software used by EM analysts to analyse EM Records and generate EM Data.
 DRCs may serve individual CCMs, subregional groupings, or the entire WCPFC membership.
 They may also be administered by individual CCMs members, a sub-regional or regional body, or a third-party (commercial) provider.
 This SSP is not specific to any DRC structure and covers the required infrastructure (hardware and software) to analyse EM Records.